casbitton/Resume/index.md

 In this role I am responsible for improving the overall effectiveness and efficiency of IT systems and processes.

 In this role I provide leadership and direction to the team.
-I work closely with senior leaders to proactively contribute to the success of the organization and our automation initiatives.
+I work closely with senior leaders to proactively contribute to the success of the organisation and our automation initiatives.
 I advertise the importance of automation and enhance the culture of automation.

 As a Technical Lead for Datacom I am dedicated to the success of the team and the following responsibilities: